 A bachelor's degree in microbiology or a closely related field is needed for entry-level microbiologist jobs.
 A Ph.D. is needed to carry out independent research and to work in universities.

-Microbiologists need at least a bachelor’s degree in microbiology or a closely related field such as biochemistry or cell biology.
+Microbiologists need at least a bachelor's degree in microbiology or a closely related program that offers substantial coursework in microbiology, such as biochemistry or cell biology.
 Many colleges and universities offer degree programs in biological sciences, including microbiology.

 Most microbiology majors take core courses in microbial genetics and microbial physiology and elective classes such as environmental microbiology and virology.
-Students also must take classes in other sciences, such as biochemistry, chemistry, and physics, because it is important for microbiologists to have a broad understanding of the sciences.
-Courses in statistics, mathematics, and computer science are important for microbiologists because they must be able to do complex data analysis.
+Students also should take classes in other sciences, such as biochemistry, chemistry, and physics, because it is important for microbiologists to have a broad understanding of the sciences.
+Courses in statistics, math, and computer science are important for microbiologists because they may need to do complex data analysis.